mirrorworld-universe/hypergrid-grid/README.md

-Here is the source code for the Sonic Milestone 3 project.
+Here is the source code for the Sonic Hypergrid's development version.